-Tamils are the one of the first people to settle in Mauritius after French people and in order to recognize their contribution towards the country, Tamil is printed on the currencies of the Mauritius.
+Tamils are one of the first people to settle in Mauritius after French people and in order to recognize their contribution towards the country, Tamil is printed on the currencies of Mauritius.

 Réunion and France

-More than 50% of the population of the Réunion are Tamils who no longer speaks in Tamil.
+More than 50% of the population of the Réunion are Tamils who no longer speak in Tamil.
 The Tamil people are also found in significant numbers on the other regions of France.